FrodoLuo/ts-babel-plugin-startkit/README.md

 This project is created for quickly set up a babel plugin development project using TypeScript(For I think that TS is a really good language to develop babel plugins)

+If you are looking for babel plugin for converting TS to JS, go and see [this](https://babeljs.io/docs/en/next/babel-plugin-transform-typescript.html) please :D

 And this project is not stably developed, no any ensure for the usage, and it may cause something issues.

 ## Usage